 Then I did my project for my UFO Challenge for Diving into our UFOs.

 My challenge was to take an old box of 3 1/2" blocks and make something out of them.
-Way too many to use but I came up with this 100 block flimsy which I quilted and bound as a St. Anne's baby quilt.Report for July
+Way too many to use but I came up with this 100 block flimsy which I quilted and bound as a St. Anne's baby quilt.Well, what did I do for July?
+Welll, not much in the finishing department.

 But I worked on a few things.